 Mortgage Broker Bond

-A good mortgage bond definition starts by saying that it is a special kind of surety bond which, like most surety bonds, protects the clients involved in the business transaction, rather than the person actually buying the bond.
-As a mortgage broker, your clients would be fully protected in case you were to sell real estate to individuals who ultimately were unable to pay off their mortgage, and defaulted.
+A good mortgage bond definition starts by saying that it is a special kind of surety bond which, like most sureties, protects the clients involved in the business transaction, rather than the person actually buying the bond.
+As a mortgage agent/broker, your clients would be fully protected in case you were to sell real estate to individuals who ultimately were unable to pay off their mortgage, and defaulted.
 Another element of the mortgage bond definition stipulates that if you break any rules listed in the details of the mortgage broker bond, you could be held liable for any claim made against the bond by investors or purchasers.